UPPMAX/R-python-julia-matlab-HPC/README.md

 This repository contains the source code for the UPPMAX/HPC2N [R, Python, Julia, and Matlab in HPC course](https://uppmax.github.io/R-python-julia-matlab-HPC/)

+This 4-day course is not given any longer.
+Instead we refer to this course for [R, Matlab and Julia](https://github.com/UPPMAX/R-matlab-julia-HPC), or for [HPC-Python](https://github.com/UPPMAX/HPC-python/tree/main)

 ## Getting PDFs of the material

 You can clone the repository: ``git clone https://github.com/UPPMAX/R-python-julia-matlab-HPC.git``